SFTP to SMS

 Folder NameDetails

-Send_SMSThe folder to which files should be uploaded to for processing.
+Send_SMSThe folder to which files should be uploaded for processing.

-ProcessedThe folder where files that have been successfully processed are placed.
+ProcessedThe folder where successfully processed files are placed.

 ErrorsThe folder where files that failed to process are placed.